-Score a 70 or higher on the ACCUPLACER Reading Section and a 60 or above on the Arithmetic Section;
+Score a 240 or higher on the ACCUPLACER NG Reading Section and a 231on the ACCUPLACER NG Algebra QAS Section and a 275 on the ACCUPLACER NG Arithmetic Section;

 Complete at least 15 semester hours of program specific coursework with a "C" average or above at an accredited college or university.
 Courses must include A&P I w/Lab, A&P II w/Lab (required as prerequisites).
 Remaining credit hours can be chosen from English Composition I, Public Speaking,